-Bill Cosby, the comedian, who was jailed as a result of being found guilty of, is a victim of 'Law', and should be freed immediately.
+Bill Cosby, the black comedian, who was jailed as a result of being found guilty of, is a victim of 'Law', and should be freed immediately.

 The law, in most countries, decrees that people thought to have broken the law with regard to 'serious crime', should go to prison.

 This is where the Law makes its biggest mistake.

 Before we get to that, however, we must first establish that a person is guilty of a crime.
 This is almost impossible to do.
 Even with all the currently-available technology at our disposal, we haven't a hope of proving guilt - or innocence - because the technology isn't failsafe, the photographic evidence can have been doctored, the CCTV footage likewise, the eyewitnesses mistaken or 'interfered with'.
 Polygraph tests are pointless.
 So, you see, there REALLY is no way of being able to prove either innocence or guilt, and the best anyone could ever do, is LIKELIHOODS.